ClearC2/react-excel-workbook/README.md

 ![Example](http://i.imgur.com/dfhivAs.png)
 ![Excel](http://i.imgur.com/OnInSNv.png)

 Workbooks can have multiple sheets.
-Sheets have can use the same or different data sets(an array of objects).
+Sheets can use the same or different data sets(an array of objects).
 Sheets have columns.
 Columns define a column label and value.
-Values can either be string(the property name) or a function that takes the current object and returns a value.
+Values can either be a string(the property name) or a function that takes the current object and returns a value.

-## dependencies
+## Dependencies

 This package uses [file-saver](https://www.npmjs.com/package/file-saver) and [xlsx](https://www.npmjs.com/package/xlsx) packages.
-I am only familiar with webpack and in order for everything to work with webpack you must use the json-loader and have this defined in your webpack config.
+I am only familiar with webpack and in order for everything to work with webpack you must use the [json-loader](https://www.npmjs.com/package/json-loader) and have this defined in your webpack config.

 ```js
 node: {fs: 'empty'},